kscout/site-reliability/about/cloud-resources.md

 # kscout.io Domain
 The DNS zone for kscout.io is managed via Cloudflare.

+# Status Page
+A status page is hosted at status.kscout.io.

+This is a static site hosted by GitHub pages.

 # Permanent OpenShift 3 Cluster
 The Red Hat development cluster is used to host user facing services